ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ### Dataset and model data

-The dataset metadata and model data structures have been designed as a hierarchical structure of key-value pairs that can be realised in many commonly used data file formats, including TOML, XML, YAML, JSON, HDF5, netCDF4, and Zarr.
+The dataset metadata and specimen data structures have been designed as a hierarchical structure of key-value pairs that can be realised in many commonly used data file formats, including TOML, XML, YAML, JSON, HDF5, netCDF4, and Zarr.
 The data structures are also designed to be simple to instantiate in the programming languages that are commonly used for acoustic scattering models (e.g., Julia, Matlab, Python, and R).

+The dataset data format is specified by a [JSON schema](https://json-schema.org/) file stored in the echoSMs [github repository](https://github.com/ices-tools-dev/echoSMs/blob/main/data_store/schema/v1/anatomical_data_store.json).
+The schema documents the required attributes, their structure, valid values, etc, and is included in the echoSMs [documentation](schema/data_store_schema.md).
+The schema is a very technical document and is perhaps more easily understood via the examples [here](https://github.com/ices-tools-dev/echoSMs/tree/main/data_store/resources).
+The schema can also used to programmatically validate incoming datasets.

 The dataset metadata requires information about the species, the collection and processing of specimens used in scattering models, links to published work, and other context.
 These are intended to provide information for users to assess the quality, usability, and suitability of a particular dataset.